-Zach Hutton is a partner in the Employment practice of Paul Hastings and is based in the firm's San Francisco office.
+Zach Hutton is the chair of the San Francisco Employment Law Department.
 His practice spans all aspects of employment law, including discrimination and harassment, family and medical leaves, and wage and hour issues.
 Mr. Hutton has successfully represented employers in numerous class and collective actions, agency investigations, individual plaintiff cases, and administrative hearings.
 He has tried cases to verdict, and secured early dismissal of individual and class claims.

 Mr. Hutton co-chairs the firm's nationwide Wage and Hour practice group and has extensive experience in wage and hour litigation and advice work.
 He provides advice and compliance guidance on complex wage and hour issues to clients in a variety of industries, including technology, retail, financial services, staffing, hospitality, health care, and insurance.